PeterPTN/postcode/README.md

 ## Future Goals
 - Testing suites for both frontend and backend
+- Complete remaining logic and componentry for the frontend
-- Play around with additional dependencies on the frontend
+- Play around with additional dependencies on the frontend (React-Motion & MockServiceWorker)
 - CSRF implementation(?)